 Second, the high drug prices distort research priorities, emphasizing financial gains and not health gains.
 Cancer drugs are routinely priced at about $120,000 to $150,000 a year, and more than 600 cancer drugs are now being tested on humans.
 This can lead to great societal benefits: The United States is expected to face 1.76 million new cancer cases and more than 600,000 cancer deaths in 2019 alone.
 But many of the drugs that companies are pursuing have low promise, where the health gains are small—weeks of added life, not big cures.
 While even this short extra time can be valuable to individual families, too much investment in oncology means not enough in drugs for other illnesses whose treatments cannot be so highly priced.

 Consider antibiotics.
 The Centers for Disease Control and Prevention ranks antibiotic-resistant infections as one of the nation’s top health threats.
 An estimated 2 million Americans become infected with such bacteria each year, and 23,000 die.
 A superbug that is resistant to all known antibiotics is an imminent threat.
 Yet because antibiotics are generally cheap, for most pharmaceutical and biotechnology companies they are not a primary focus.
-The Pew Charitable Trusts reports that only about 41 new antibiotics with the potential to treat serious bacterial infections were in clinical development for the U.S. market in December 2018.
+The Pew Charitable Trusts reports that only about 42 new antibiotics with the potential to treat serious bacterial infections were in clinical development for the U.S. market in December 2018.
 Six hundred drugs for cancer and only 42 for serious infections seems like profit maximization, not a case of sensible research priorities that reflects “value in preventing and treating disease.”

 The simple explanation for excessive drug prices is monopoly pricing.
 Through patent protection and FDA marketing exclusivity, the U.S. government grants pharmaceutical companies a monopoly on brand-name drugs.
 But monopolies are a recipe for excessive prices.
 A company will raise prices until its profits start to drop.